West Highland Lochs & Castles Day Tour (Edinburgh RT)

 Expected return Time18:30

 Months of OperationJanuary, February, March, April, May, June, July, August, September, October, November, December

 Students, Seniors over 60 and Children between 5 and 16 (Rabbies regret they do not carry children under 5 years old)

 Click on the 'Book Now' button to check availability and process your booking.
 Payment will be required during the booking process, and you will be emailed your confirmation.

-We believe a small group tour with a maximum of 16 passengers really does make a big difference to your trip.
-It allows us to give you a more personal service and remain the only 5 Star operator to offer this personal guarantee.
+Rabbies believe a small group tour with a maximum of 16 passengers really does make a big difference to your trip.
+It allows them to give you a more personal service and remain the only 5 Star operator to offer this personal guarantee.
 Touring with a maximum of 16 passengers you get more for your money, more personal attention, more time with the locals, more time off the bus, more time on the back-roads and just more of an authentic, friendly experience.
 The smaller groups allow you to meet people from all over the world and make friends for life.